 To resolve your issue, we’ve narrowed what might be clogging your sink down to four common suspects along with ways to unclog them.
 If your bathroom sink keeps filling up with water, read on to learn how to get it flowing again.

-Hair in your sink is the most common reason why your drain clogs.
-It’s the perfect drain clogging material.
-Hair clumps together when wet.
-Pipe walls catch those clumps on their way down.
-The more pressure the water in your drain exerts on hair, the harder it will clump together.
+Hair in your sink is the most common reason your bathroom sink keeps clogging.
+Because hair clumps together when wet, it’s the perfect drain clogging material.
+Pipe walls catch those clumps on their way down and the more pressure the water in your drain exerts on hair, the harder it will clump together.
 Wet hair in your drain collects more wet hair, until the gross clump fully resists water flow inside the pipe.
-To make matters worse, that hairy clump collects anything else that’s trying to head down the drain, too.
+To make matters worse, that hairy clump collects anything else that’s trying to head down the drain.

 A particularly pernicious myth about hair in drains is that only some “types” of hair cause clogs.
 This is not true.
 Facial hair and pet fur are just as good at clogging drains as any other kind.
 No matter how fine or thin the hairs are, they will catch on the pipe on their way down.
 Installing a drain straining device is a quick and effective way to fix a bathroom sink that keeps backing up and prevents hair from clogging your drain.

 The P-trap is the bending part of your bathroom sink drain pipe.
 It’s located directly beneath the sink and connects the sink’s drain to the larger drain pipe leading to the sewer.
 P-traps bend to prevent toxic and foul-smelling sewer gas from floating back up through the drain.
 The bend in the P-trap also holds water, which helps create the suction required for a drain to clear.
 The problem is that bathroom sink P-traps also tend to catch other things, too and may explain why you have water backing up in your sink.